 Backcountry Skiing Layers

-The baselayer is a wear-all-day piece of clothing that keeps body heat in while wicking away sweat and other moisture.
-Since baselayers—both top and bottom—are in direct contact with our skin, we prefer merino wool over synthetic fabrics for its soft feel and heat-trapping properties, but you pay a little extra for that added comfort.
-Merino regulates temperature better, too—the same shirt that keeps you warm in the winter will keep you cool when you’re sweating up the skin track in the spring.
-That said, we like to have a few different options in our closets: On the coldest days, midweight baselayers like Patagonia’s Capilene Air (51% merino wool and 49% recycled polyester) provide all-day warmth; when expecting balmy spring skiing conditions, we opt for the most lightweight set.
-Our favorite overall pick is the Smartwool Merino 250 ¼-Zip for its impressive combination of comfort, warmth, wicking ability, and odor-fighting properties.
+The baselayer keeps body heat in while wicking away sweat.
+Since baselayers—both top and bottom—are in direct contact with our skin, we prefer merino wool or a wool/synthetic blend for its soft feel and heat-trapping properties.
+Merino helps regulate temperature, too—the same shirt that keeps you warm in the winter will keep you cool when you’re sweating up the skin track in the spring.
+That said, we like to have a few different options in our closets: On the coldest days, midweight baselayers like Patagonia’s Capilene Air (51% merino wool and 49% recycled polyester) provide all-day warmth.
+However, when we’re expecting balmy spring skiing conditions, we opt for a lightweight set, like Smartwool’s Classic All-Season tops and bottoms.

 Moving outward from the baselayer, the next piece of clothing is a midlayer.
 The midlayer is the most versatile piece of clothing, tasked with both insulation and ventilation.
 While these are inherently very conflicting demands, many outdoor companies have refined their technology to keep us warm when we’re inactive and cool when we’re working up a sweat.
 Fleece and synthetic insulation are our midlayer go-tos, thanks to their excellent breathability and water resistance (especially compared to down).
-Our current top pick is the Patagonia Nano-Air Light Hybrid Hoody, which uses a smart combination of lightweight synthetic fill at the front and cozy fleece at the back, sides, and underarms for an effective balance of warmth, comfort, and breathability.
+Our current top pick for backcountry skiing is the Patagonia Nano-Air Light Hybrid Hoody, which uses a smart combination of lightweight synthetic fill at the front and cozy fleece at the back, sides, and underarms for an effective balance of warmth, comfort, and breathability.

 4. Hardshell or Ski Jacket

-Worn over a baselayer and/or midlayer, a shell’s main task is protection from precipitation and wind—and it should also be light enough to pack away for the skin track.
-Most backcountry-goers will opt for a standard hardshell jacket rather than a ski-specific one, but there are a number of ski jackets with more targeted feature sets that are fully serviceable as well.
+Worn over a baselayer and/or midlayer, a hardshell’s main task is protection from precipitation and wind—and it should also be light enough to pack away for the skin track.
+Most backcountry skiers will opt for a standard hardshell jacket rather than a ski-specific one, but there are a number of ski jackets with more targeted feature sets that work great, as well.